Updated: August 2020

 WHA have made the media release about this post public again due to ‘ongoing interest’ (see comment below by Adele ?
 WHA).
 The comment also provides a link to a promotional video of various professionals marketing the bundle.
 A very different perspective to the one I am hearing from practitioners on the ‘shop floor’!
 Unfortunately WHA have still not answered the questions posed above.

 Update – A Celebration?
 (August 2020)

-The WHA bundle is firmly established as routine care in many hospital across Australia.
+The WHA bundle is firmly established as routine care in many hospitals across Australia.
 The website spins the narrative of damaged women (with heart-wrenching personal stories of SPT) and the hero care providers who can use their special powers (interventions) to save these women.
 The webpage called Celebrating Success provides scant information about outcomes and raises more questions that answers:

 - No methodology is provided so the reader cannot determine if the findings are valid.

 - WHA claim they are working on peer reviewed journal articles to present the full findings.
 However, there is no evidence of ethical approval for their ‘experiment’ and you cannot publish in any decent journal without ethics.